The Brighton Schools Alumni Association (BSAA) is proud to announce the 2015 members of the BSAA/BHS Alumni Hall of Fame, which began in 2006:

-Here are a few scenes from this year’s Recognition Gala, at which attendees saw videos from the 2014 honorees and heard in-person comments from each one.
+Here are a few scenes from the 2014 Recognition Gala, at which attendees saw videos from the 2014 honorees and heard in-person comments from each one.
 Both the Symposium and the Recognition Gala included a video from the husband of 2013 honoree Caren Breese Hall, MD, since he was unable to attend last year’s events.

 BSAA co-chair Pete Heinrich welcomes 2014 Recognition Gala attendees.

 Honoree Bill Pinch (left) receives plaque from event chair Alan Ziegler.

 Honorees Susan Salitan Robfogel (left) and Cass Morgan (below).